 Parents/carers can help their child by encouraging them to talk about how they feel and to help them recognise that these feelings are normal – but that it is how we manage them that is important!

 In this way, we see emotional and social “literacy” ie. being able to recognise our own feelings and act appropriately on them, as important as literacy itself as a way of raising achievement through increasing children’s resilience and resourcefulness as learners.
 Persistence and effort, reflected in our School Value of “Commitment,” are qualities we try to develop in our children.

-The Basic Skills for academic year 2015-2016 is available below.
+The Basic Skills for each year group is available below.
 The document contains a table outlining which basic skills each school year will be achieving, in Maths, Reading and Writing.
 The Phonics Scheme we use to teach children to read is “Read, Write, Inc.”.
 This was introduced with effect from September 2015:

 We recognise that children learn in lots of ways and we are committed to providing a broad, exciting and challenging curriculum which gives every child the chance to excel both during and after school.

 - The Head Teacher deals with all aspects of the school curriculum and is the first point of contact for any parent who has concerns about what is taught and learned in school.

 - School rarely receive complaints about the curriculum, but all schools are required to set out a curriculum complaints procedure.

 - If you contact us we will try to answer any questions you may have in an informal and helpful manner.

 - If, the concerns cannot be resolved, then a formal complaint may be referred to the Governing Body and from there to the Local Education.
 Please refer to our Complaints Policy for more information on how to do this.

 If you can’t find the curriculum information that you’re looking for, or want to find out more about our curriculum, please speak to your teacher, or another member of staff.